Pewtro/blizzard-api/packages/wow/README.md

 ## Notes on Types

 The types are manually created from using the Blizzard API documentation, and are as accurate as possible with smoke testing each endpoint.
-However, no-one is perfect so there is likely be some discrepancies.
+However, no-one is perfect so there is likely to be some discrepancies.
 If you encounter any issues with the types from this package, please open an issue or a pull request.

 ## Client